A Short Biography of Paul Henry Beidler

-Paul Beidler was accepted as a personal student by Gurdjieff in Paris in 1923.
-He was in Paris at the time as an architectural student studying with Le Corbusier, and it was Alton Altair, a draftsman from Le Corbusier's studio, who took the young Paul Beidler to meet Gurdjieff one evening.
+Paul Beidler was accepted as a personal student by Gurdjieff in Paris in 1933.
+He was in Paris at the time as an architect studying with Le Corbusier, and it was a draftsman from Le Corbusier's studio who took Paul Beidler to meet Gurdjieff one evening.
 Also there at that time in Paris and Fontainbleu with Gurdjieff was the future Mrs. Frank Lloyd Wright, Olgivanna..

 Early in life he decided not to do as others in the way of having a life long vocation, but instead he spent ten years as an architect; ten years as an engineer; ten years as an archaeologist; and ten years as a ship's captain.

 In 1930, Paul took part in an archaeological expedition to Meydum, Egypt, to survey the Meydum Pyramid complex.